-Prepared by Mrs. Sangeetha.P, Assistant Professor, Department of Commerce, KAHE 21/41
+Prepared by Mrs. Sangeetha.P, Assistant Professor, Department of Commerce, KAHE 21/41 taxable.

 Employer's Contribution-Amount exceeding 12% of salary is taxable Interest credited-Exempted up to 9.5% p.a.
-Any excess is taxable.
+Any excess is conditions.

-Withdrawal at the time of retirement/ resignation/termination, etc-Exempted u/s 10(12) Subject to conditions.
+Withdrawal at the time of retirement/resignation/termination, etc-Exempted u/s 10(12) Subject to unrecognized PF.